10:30 am Sunday Worship

 What does rightful spiritual authority look like?
 What is good authority?
 How is it to be used?
 What is false authority look like?
 What is true spiritual abuse look like?
 Well, the text this morning as we get into the first eight verses of chapter 20 is about authority.
 At the beginning of the account, in verse 2 the challenge of the religious leaders, and also at the end of the account, we read this phrase which poses the question; by what authority?
 And that really is the most fundamental question of all, isn’t it?
 Who has the right to tell someone else what to do, what not to do, how to live, how to act, what to say, what not to say?
 Who has the authority to come in and make changes?

 Ultimately, there’s only one answer to that question.
 We Christians know the answer.
 It comes from Scripture.
 Ultimately, only God has authority.
 Isn’t that right?
 Only God has authority, Romans 13:1 “For there is no authority except from God.”
 And that is why Jude, after he spent his letter writing about something that he didn’t want to, but he was compelled to.
-He wanted to write about the common salvation of Christians, but he was compelled to expose unlawful, fraudulent, immoral, the immoral manner in which false teachers commandeered religious authority for themselves and used it to abuse people and take their money and commit adultery in all manner of vile things.
+He wanted to write about the common salvation of Christians, but he was compelled to expose unlawful, fraudulent, immoral, the immoral manner in which false teachers commandeered religious authority for themselves and used it to abuse people, and take their money, and commit adultery, and all manner of vile things.

 And in Jesus day we know that in first century Palestine, the institution, religious institution there was the temple of Israel in Jerusalem.
 That is why this question of authority has come up, because Jesus has just visited the temple and without getting anyone’s permission, without filling out any forms, without running this by any duly appointed authority, he came to the temple and he made some changes.
 They want to know what gives him the right to do that.
 That’s where we are in the text.

 Let’s read it.
 Starting in verse 1, chapter 20 of Luke.
 “One day, as Jesus was teaching the people in the temple and preaching the gospel, the chief priests and the scribes with the elders came up and said to him, ‘Tell us by what authority you do these things, or who is it that gave you this authority?’
 He answered them, ‘I also will ask you a question.
 Now tell me, was the baptism of John from heaven or from man?’
-And they discussed it with one another, saying, ‘If we say from heaven’, he will say, [well], ‘Why did you not believe him?’
-But if we say, ‘From man’, all the people will stone us to death, for they are convinced that John was a prophet.’
-So they answered that they did not know where it came from.
+And they discussed it with one another, saying, ‘If we say from heaven,’ he will say,” well, “‘Why did you not believe him?’
+But if we say, ‘From man,’ all the people will stone us to death, for they are convinced that John was a prophet.’
+So they answered,” but, “that they did not know where it came from.
 And Jesus said to them, ‘Neither will I tell you by what authority I do these things.’”

 The one day most likely refers to the next day, that is the next day after the temple cleansing.
 So this is Tuesday of passion week the previous day says, starts in Luke 19:45.
 Jesus drove out those who are selling sacrificial animals.
 He turned over the tables of the money changers.
 He swept the place up.
 He got them all out of there.
 And having rid the temple of its corrupting distractions, he set, he then settled the place down, and he reclaimed the temple so that it could be used for its original purpose.
 My house is to be a house of prayer.